Dom Bess

 TEAMS

 To underline that it was no fluke, he followed up with 5 for 43 against Nottinghamshire in Somerset's final match of the season to send them briefly top of the table, only to be passed by Middlesex on the final day.
 In only two Championship matches, Bess returned season's figures of 10 wickets at 10.46.
-All a far cry from his first-class debut against Pakistan in July but failed to take a wicket.
+All a far cry from his first-class debut against Pakistan in July when he had failed to take a wicket.

 Those good impressions were underlined when, in tandem with Jack Leach, he was again a central part of Somerset's season in 2017, taking 36 wickets at 23.42, with Taunton by now nicknamed Ciderabad because of the responsiveness of its surfaces.
 Somerset beat Middlesex in the last game to stay up and both Leach and Bess won England Lions recognition.
 Bess was only 20, tempting Leach to comment: "I was still getting pissed at University at that age."

-Bess is a offspinning all-rounder from Sidmouth in Devon.
+Bess is a offspinning allrounder from Sidmouth in Devon.
 He signed a scholarship contract with Somerset, having joined the club's academy when he was 16 and has represented England Under-19s.
 Hundreds in the 2nd XI showed that he could hold a bat, too.
 He also spent the 2015-16 winter at Darren Lehmann's Adelaide academy.
 His explanation as to how he came to bowl offspin was a diverting one.
 "I was always a little porker when I was younger, so I never took the long run-up," he said.
 "I always took five or six steps and just trotted in."

 ESPNcricinfo staff